-On this page we will be listing details of the pre-circulated materials (reading, viewing, listening) for each session of the seminar.
+On this page we list details of the pre-circulated materials (reading, viewing, listening) for each session of the seminar.
 Readings can be accessed on our Moodle site.
 For non-members of Cambridge University, please email email@example.com to be added as a friend to this site.
 Members of the institution can self-enrol.

 Clare Daněk (24/01/2020)